Sun Jie (footballer): Club career

 Sun started his professional football career in 2009 when he was promoted to Chinese Super League side Changchun Yatai's first team.
 He did not appear for Changchun in the 2009 league season.
 Sun began to play for the first team in the summer of 2010 as team manager Shen Xiangfu decided to give chances to young players.
 On 18 August, he made his senior debut in a 2–1 home victory against Shenzhen Ruby.
 Sun played 7 matches including starting 6 times in the 2010 league season.
 However, his playing time reduced in 2011 when he mainly spent his time in the reserve team league.
 He played 4 league matches in the 2012 season, all coming off the bench in the stoppage time.
 On 18 May 2013, he scored his first Super League goal against Dalian Aerbin in the 68th minute, which ensured Changchun's 2–2 draw.

+At the end of the 2018 Chinese Super League campaign he would unfortunately be part of the squad that was relegated at the end of the season.
 On 29 March 2019, Sun was loaned to Eliteserien side Stabæk for the 2019 season.
 After making just three cup appearances for the Norwegian club, Sun returned to Changchun during the summer transfer window.
+He would once again establish himself as a regular member of the team at Changchun and at the end of the 2020 league campaign he would go on to win the division title with the club.

 Career statistics

-Statistics accurate as of match played 29 June 2022.
+Statistics accurate as of match played 31 December 2024.